elevate0123/CSE/06 Sociology/Paper 1/06 Work and Economic Life +.md

 #Marx Work/Production of goods & services is an avenue of expression of creativity & a way to happiness and satisfaction.
 When workers loose control they are #alienated
 #ED Work is an integrating force in modern societies and forms the basis of organic #solidarity
 #### Sociological Perspectives on Work
-1. **Functionalist perspective:** The functionalist perspective views work as a social institution that is necessary for the smooth functioning of society.
-Work provides us with the goods and services we need to survive, and it also helps to create social order and stability
+1. **Functionalist perspective** - Views work as a social institution that is necessary for the smooth functioning of society.
+Work provides with goods and services needed to survive, and helps to create social order and stability
-2. **Conflict perspective:** The conflict perspective views work as a source of inequality and exploitation.
-Workers are often forced to work long hours for low pay, and they have little control over their work environment
+2. **Conflict perspective** - Views work as a source of inequality and exploitation.
+Workers are often forced to work long hours for low pay, and have little control over their work environment
-3. **Symbolic interactionist perspective:** The symbolic interactionist perspective views work as a social process that is shaped by our interactions with others.
-The meaning of work is negotiated through our interactions with our coworkers, supervisors, and customers
+3. **Symbolic interactionist perspective** - Views work as a social process that is shaped by the interactions with others.
+Meaning of work is negotiated through interactions with coworkers, supervisors, and customers
-#left #rephrase #Remaining

 ## Need of Work in Society
 ***